Another Florida panther has died after it was hit by a vehicle.

-The Florida panther is one of the most endangered animals in the world, which is why state and federal wildlife officials are now offering a $12,000 reward for information leading to an arrest and conviction in the suspicious death of an endangered Florida panther.
+The Florida panther is one of the most endangered animals in the world, which is why federal wildlife officials are now offering a $5,000 reward for information leading to an arrest and conviction in the shooting of a Florida panther.

 For the 10th time this year, a panther has been struck and killed by a car.

 For the second time in two days, an endangered Florida panther has been killed by a car.